janolos/Team-WIB/README.md

 # Top 5 industry sectors in 2019:
 1. Professional, scientific, and Technical Services
-2. Manufacturing
+2. Health Care & Social Assistance
-3. Health care and social asistance
+3. Administrative and support and Waste Management and Remediation Services
-4. Administrative and support
+4. Wholesale Trade
-5. Retail trade
+5. Accommadtion & Food Services

 # Top 5 Industry Sectors in 2018:
 1. Administrative and suppo..